Morita homotopy theory for $(\infty,1)$-categories and $\infty$-operads: Introduction

 is a Quillen equivalence between the slice categories with the covariant model structures. \item[{\rm (ii)}] There is a Quillen equivalence

 where $\hcN_d$ is the homotopy coherent dendroidal nerve and $\St_d$ is its left adjoint. \end{itemize} \end{theod}

 {\bf Organization of the paper.} In Section 1, we prove the existence of the Morita model structure on small categories.
 In Section 2, we define the Morita weak equivalences of simplicial categories and prove the existence of the Morita model structure, characterizing the weak equivalences in terms of categories of simplicial presheaves.
 In Section 3 we define the Morita model structure for quasicategories as a left Bousfield localization of the Joyal model structure and characterize the weak equivalences in terms of slice categories.
-In Sections 4 and 5 we deal with Morita equivalences of multi-sorted simplicial algebraic theories and its relationship with symmetric operads and cartesian operads.
-In Section 6, we prove the existence of the Morita model structure on operads.
-In Section 7, we define the Morita weak equivalences of simplicial operads and prove the existence of the Morita model structure.
-We then use the results of Sections 4 and 5 to characterize the Morita weak equivalences in terms of categories of algebras.
-Finally, in Section 8 we define the Morita model structure on dendroidal sets as a left Bousfield localization of the Cisinski--Moerdijk model structure and characterize the weak equivalences in terms of slice categories.
+In Section 4, we prove the existence of the Morita model structure on operads.
+In Section 5, we define the Morita weak equivalences of simplicial operads and prove the existence of the Morita model structure.
+We then use the results of~\cite{CG18} to characterize the Morita weak equivalences in terms of categories of algebras.
+Finally, in Section 6 we define the Morita model structure on dendroidal sets as a left Bousfield localization of the Cisinski--Moerdijk model structure and characterize the weak equivalences in terms of slice categories.

-{\bf Acknowledgements.} The authors would like to thank Joost Nuiten for several useful conversations related to the subject of this paper.
+{\bf Acknowledgements.} We would like to thank Joost Nuiten for several useful conversations related to the subject of this paper.
+We would also like to thank the referee for very useful comments and suggestions that helped improving the presentation of the paper.

+The second named author was supported by the Spanish Ministry of Economy under the grants MTM2016-76453-C2-2-P (AEI/FEDER, UE) and RYC-2014-15328 (Ram\'on y Cajal Program).